openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md

 **Error codes**

-For details about the error codes, see [Ability Error Codes](errorcode-ability.md).
+For details about the error codes, see [Universal Error Codes](../errorcode-universal.md) and [Ability Error Codes](errorcode-ability.md).

 | ID| Error Message|
 | ------- | -------------------------------- |